giacomopeli/3D-Print-Flow/Pause.md

 ## M600 - Change Filament Pause
 M600 does a simple change filament: raise the extruder block, unload filament, wait for filament loaded, extruder does a purge and then it restarts the print process.
 This will be useful if you need to see how a print came out with different filament.
 You need to set it before in your Marlin firmware, then compile it.
 In most case, if you don't set it properly after some seconds it starts the cooling process wasting time to heat up.
+You need to enable it in firmware defining and setting NOZZLE_PARK_FEATURE and ADVANCED_PAUSE_FEATURE.

 ## M25 - Pause SD Print
 M25 does a pause as you would do it during the print process.
 Using M25, unlike M0, M1 and M600, allows you to access the whole menu of the printing process, even the "Change filament" (M600 command) too.